Panagiotou/Offshore_Jacket_Design_Augmentation/README.md

 # Offshore_Jacket_Design_Augmentation
 Code for our paper titled

-"Generative AI-augmented Offshore Jacket Design: Integrated Approach for Mixed Tabular Data Generation under Scarcity and Imbalance"
+"Generative AI-augmented offshore jacket design: Integrated approach for mixed tabular data generation under scarcity and imbalance"

+Published in the Journal of Automation in Construction.
+Open access https://doi.org/10.1016/j.autcon.2025.106287

 ## Installation instructions
 Create a new conda environment